 d2) Periodic attempts may be postponed while the MS is receiving eMBMS transport service in idle mode (see 3GPP TS 23.246 [68]).

-d3) Periodic attempts may be postponed while the MS is receiving broadcast MBS service in idle mode (see 3GPP TS 23.247 [85]).
+d3) Periodic attempts may be postponed while the MS is receiving broadcast MBS service in idle mode (see 3GPP TS 23.247 [85]) or in 5GMM-CONNECTED mode with RRC inactive indication.

 d4) Periodic attempts may be postponed till the next eDRX occasion while the MS is configured with eDRX.